Quick Answer 🔍How many people use Zoom in 2023?

 It became especially needful and popular during the COVID-19 pandemic for obvious reasons.

-The following Zoom statistics will discuss how many people use Zoom in 2022 and more interesting facts and stats.
+The following statistics will discuss how many people use Zoom in 2023 and more interesting facts.

 While the 2020 pandemic boosted Zoom’s usage because of lockdowns that kept people working from home, it was popular from the start.